 Signs of Emotional Neglect?

-keep an eye our for your child displaying any of the following symptoms:
+Keep an eye out for your child displaying any of the following symptoms:

 - Sense of lack and emptiness.
 Adult with CEN usually have problems identifying their purpose in life.

 - Inability to trust others.
 They fear being rejected or being disappointed just because they trusted another person.
 Most often than not, they are very independent and are proud of it.
 They find it difficult to ask for help and are used to not relying to anyone else.